-In applying the framework to your planning effort, it may be helpful to consider the following questions to set the context for the public outreach design:
+In applying the framework to your public initiative, it may be helpful to consider the following questions to set the context for the public outreach design:

-- What would a successful public engagement effort look like for this initiative? - Is the City starting from a relatively blank slate to understand the full set of needs or is it focused in on specific outcomes or constraints? - What is the timeline and decision-making structure that will drive the process? - What is your understanding of the community landscape?
+- What would a successful public engagement effort look like for this initiative? - Is the City starting from a relatively blank slate to understand the full set of needs or is it focused on specific solutions or constraints? - What is the timeline and decision-making structure that will drive the process? - What is your understanding of the community landscape?
 Who is affected?
 Which community groups or other stakeholders can help engage the most affected community members?

-• What are the core questions and tradeoffs associated with the project?
+Consider individuals and groups that have been historically underrepresented in community engagement. - What are the core questions and tradeoffs associated with the project?
 What are the most important questions and tradeoffs stakeholders and decision makers must consider?
 Are there segments of the community that will be particularly interested in those questions?